kobiyoyo/RailsJWTToken/README.md

 config.load_defaults 6.0 and config.autoloader = :classic
 ````

-By default, Knock will expire the token in 24 hours.
-If you want to change that then uncomment the line and make the appropriate adjustments:
+By default knock token is set to expire in 24 hours, we can adjust it if we uncomment the line below ,adjust it however we want
 ````ruby
 # config/initializers/knock.rb
 config.token_lifetime = 1.day